Printed Circuit Boards (PCB)

 Perimeter

-This study aims at providing the cradle-to-gate environmental impact:
+This study aims at providing the cradle-to-gate environmental impact of the manufacturing of:

 - Rigid bare PCBs.